j-easy/easy-random/README.md

 ### Java types
 By default, jPopulator can generate random values for all Java built-in types (primitive and boxed) : int, long, String, Boolean, etc

-Support for third party types (Joda time, Apache common, etc) is planned for a future release.
+Support for third party types (Joda time, Apache commons, etc) is planned for a future release.
 Any contribution is welcome!

 ### Enumeration types